bobleesj/learn-swift-with-bob/Content/05_Sales/Sales_Principles.md

 # Science of Persuasion
 We sell all the time.
-Marriage, hook ups, friends, interview, salary negotiation, trading.
-We no longer have to view sales as something evil.
-In fact, it's fun as long as you provide value to others.
+Marriage, partners, friends, interview, salary negotiation, trading.
+We no longer have to view sales as evil.
+Many sales people have tainted its name.
+In fact, it's fun as long as one provides great value to others.
+Sales should never be forced.
+Sales should be organic to the point customers can't wait to brag with others.

-## 6 Pillars of Persuasion Tactics
+## Influence by Dr.Cialdini
+[The psychology of Persuasion]

+[The psychology of Persuasion]: https://www.amazon.com/gp/product/006124189X/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=006124189X&linkCode=as2&tag=iosgeekcommun-20&linkId=f7232616b76a38fbcd1433f22163b84a

 ### Reciprocity
 - If one mint is given, then there is an 3% increase in tip
 - If one mint, but later said, “You nice people, here is it"